View Document Text

 ODIJ shall notify the Plan client in writing of any change to the periodicity of billing at least ten

-of the Plan Fee charged to the Plan will be billed within sixty (60) days after the date the Plan
+of the Plan Fee charged to the Plan will be billed within sixty (60) days of the date the Plan assets

 Certain custodians do not permit billing in advance.
 In such cases, the Plan will be billed